RECOMMENDATION

 Prevalence of Well and Septic Systems: More than one in five U.S. households rely on septic systems, with over 15 million homes using private wells for drinking water, according to the Environmental Protection Agency (EPA).

 Importance of Inspection: A professional well and septic inspection is critical for both buyers and sellers.
-In certain counties like Eaton, Ingham, Shiawassee, and Barry, health department inspections are mandated before a sale can close.
+In certain counties like Ingham and Shiawassee Barry these health department inspections are mandated before a sale can close.
 In counties without this mandate, lenders typically require an inspection, or buyers/sellers may opt for one.

 Cost Considerations: Repairing or replacing well and septic systems can be expensive.
 The cost to install a well and septic system can range from $6,000 to $20,000.
 The cost depends on several factors, including: